pebble-dev/pebble-dev.github.io/tos.md

 #### 8. User Protection
 You agree not to engage in activity that significantly harms our Users.
 We will resolve disputes in favor of protecting our Users as a whole.

+#### 9. Sole Grant

+These Terms of Service are the only terms that give You authorization to access the Services.
+Any access of the Services outside of these Terms -- including the API Terms set forth below -- immediately revokes Your authorization to access the Services going forward, unless explicitly reinstated by Rebble.

 ### D. User-Generated Content
 **Short version:** *You own content you create, but you allow us certain rights to it, so that we can display and share the content you post.
 You still have control over your content, and responsibility for it, and the rights you grant us are limited to those we need to provide the service.
 We have the right to remove content or close Accounts if we need to.*